Gistly

 The compliance case for comprehensive QA is straightforward: you can't prove compliance on calls you didn't review.

 Indian BPOs experience 60-80% annual agent attrition.
 That means a 300-agent operation is effectively rebuilding half its workforce every year.
 Without systematic QA, each new cohort repeats the same mistakes, and the operation never compounds its training investment.
+Quality assurance data turns coaching from reactive ("I heard you on a bad call") to systematic ("Here are the three patterns new agents struggle with in their first 30 days").

 Most call centers still run QA with a familiar workflow: